Reducing the Lawn in Your Landscape

 Lawns became a status symbol in Great Britain where the privileged class created acres of lawn around their estates to demonstrate that they had more land than they needed.
 Lawns didn't gain popularity in this country until the early 1900's when the American Garden Club set the standard with their annual contests for the best looking yards.
 By this time, we also had push lawn mowers and garden hoses.
 Before then, if you wanted a lawn, you'd need grazing animals to keep the grass at a more or less even height.
 Woodrow Wilson had a herd of sheep keeping the White House lawn trimmed and fertilized.

 Now single species lawns are standard fare for well-to-do American neighborhoods.
 Some communities have even set standards for lawns, which if not met, means fines for the residents!
 In this region, the St. Johns Water Management District has started a campaign recommending that you water lawns only once or twice a week.
 One woman said that she'd been fined by her community association because her lawn turned brown when she followed this practice.
 (Her lawn had probably developed very shallow roots because of frequent, light waterings.
 A gradual change in her watering regimen would have avoided the shock.)
 As gardeners, we need to get on those boards of governors to ease up on lawn restrictions to promote water conservation and to improve the environment.
+(A non-grass roots movement, maybe.)
 In my opinion, we should leave the fine turf for all those golf courses.

 Lawn care strategies